-A Masters Programme on Water Science and Policy is being launched by C-PACT, anchored in the School of Humanities and Social Sciences (SHSS), as part its multi-disciplinary research on knowledge, governance and policy reforms on water.
-This will aim to be a first-of-its-kind programme globally.
+A Masters Programme on Water Science and Policy is offered by C-PACT, and is anchored in the School of Humanities and Social Sciences (SHSS).
+It as part of its multi-disciplinary research on knowledge, governance and policy reforms on water.
+It aims to be a first-of-its-kind programme globally.
 Few programmes across the world are able to incorporate the essential multi-disciplinary character of water.
 Fewer still deal with the urgent policy requirements of the sector.
 Our programme will seek to address both lacunae.

 As the water crisis deepens by the day, the old 20th century solutions appear to be distinctly running out of steam.
 At the same time, there are new demands on water posed by rapid urbanisation and industrialisation.
 Conflicts over water, across uses, across town and country, and across industry and agriculture, have become more and more common.
 Addressing these new challenges requires a paradigm shift in water programs and policies.
 It also requires the creation of a large body of professionals with a 21st century understanding of water, its theoretical underpinnings and cutting edge solutions on the ground.

 The main aim of the SNU Water Science and Policy Programme is to create a critical mass of water professionals with a historically and socially contextualised, multi-disciplinary perspective and understanding of water.
 These water professionals would guide development of sustainable and just 21st century policies, programmes and solutions to the growing water crisis.

 The MSc programme includes four semesters (two years).